-The Regional 7 Comprehensive Center will support ARI and Alabama Math, Science and Technology Initiative teams in developing and implementing a consistent coaching framework which will be used in all content areas.
-Project support also will include providing guidance and assistance in reviewing and analyzing current ARI practices, policies, and procedures to ensure that they are aligned to the current evidence base on Grades K–3 literacy development.
-Additionally, the project will include supporting the ARI team in building a system of support for LEAs to help build capacity in evidence based Grades PK–3 literacy instruction, including professional development for regional and local literacy coaches.
+The Region 7 Comprehensive Center (R7CC) supports the ARI to improve student reading proficiency, providing professional development in the Implementation Science of the Alabama Coaching Framework.
+Project support includes guidance and assistance in reviewing and analyzing current ARI practices and procedures, ensuring alignment to the current evidence base on Grades K–3 literacy development.
+Additionally, R7CC supports the ARI team in building a system of support for LEAs to help build capacity in evidence-based Grades K–3 literacy instruction, including professional development for regional and local literacy coaches.

 This project is expected to expand the capacity of the ARI team to provide support and assistance to districts, schools, and individual educators in their implementation and use of evidence-based Grades K–3 literacy instructional practices.
 As a result of ARI’s support and assistance, it is anticipated that districts, schools, and educators will increase their use of evidence-based Grades K–3 literacy instructional practices which will result in improved literacy outcomes in Grades K–3.